-Over the past four years, HCDD continued to fund youth enrichment and afterschool programs through its public services program and provided assistance to over 29,000 children and youth in low- and moderate-income areas, through the Mayor's Afterschool Program, HPD's Juvenile Delinquency Prevention Program and COH Youth Enrichment Program.
+Over the past four years, HCDD continued to fund youth enrichment and afterschool programs through its public services program and provided assistance to 26,871 children and youth in low- and moderateincome areas, through the Mayor's Afterschool Program, HPD's Juvenile Delinquency Prevention Program and COH Youth Enrichment Program.
 This action increased the number of activities available for youth in the city.

-Also, HCDD funded job training for 2,504 persons through its public services program for low- and moderate-income individuals and persons from protected classes.
+Also, HCDD funded job training for 2,148 persons through its public services program for low- and moderate-income individuals and persons from protected classes.
 This action helped improve the skills of residents enhancing their previous education while preparing them for the workforce.